 Pier Pressure Folkestone – Free Skateboarding Festival

 Pier Pressure is Folkestone’s returning skateboarding festival.
 Back for a second outing on 31st July 2021, Pier Pressure happens on Harbour Arm.
 It’s a free skateboarding festival and is building anticipation for the opening of the world-first multi-storey skatepark, F51 in Folkestone.
-Following on from the success of the first festival in October 2019, the ramps are bigger, there are more ledges and free skate competitions, as well as trips around F51 plus an after party.
+Following on from the success of the first festival in October 2019, the ramps are bigger, there are more ledges and free skate competitions, as well as trips around F51 plus an after-party.
 Alex Frost, Project Officer for F51 spoke to Folkelife before the event.

 Artwork and Skatework

 Alex has skateboarded in Folkestone since he was 13 years old.
 Over that time he’s seen the community grow.
 “There’s a huge number of girl skaters now which is great to see.
 The FolkestoneWomxnSkaters meet regularly at the Three Hills which is something that’s really grown out of lockdowns.

 “We’re aiming to have a skate market on site too.
 So, like the normal Harbour Arm Marketplace on a Sunday, this will look similar but everyone there will be local skate creative’s.
 They are artists, producers, creatives of any kind coming together to show and sell their wares on one platform.
 Then to finish off there will be a Big Screen After Party too on the Harbour Arm.
 I’m really looking forward to seeing everyone on the Arm on the 31st July.

 “There’s also an installation that’s part of the Folkestone Triennial 2021 – The Plot – installed on the Harbour Arm.
 It’s one you can ride on which will be around for longer than just Pier Pressure but should be fun to play on this summer.
 Come and join us, you know you want to try it!”